getify/You-Dont-Know-JS/async & performance/apA.md

 **Note:** This anti-pattern is an awkward code smell, in my opinion, but some developers like it, for reasons I can't grasp.

-*asynquence* offers an inverted sequence type I call "iterable sequences", which externalizes the control capability; it's quite useful in use cases like the `domready` above.
+*asynquence* offers an inverted sequence type I call "iterable sequences", which externalizes the control capability (it's quite useful in use cases like the `domready`):

 ```js
 // note: `domready` here is an *iterator* that